minhvoio/DataDazzle/README.md

 # DataDazzle

 DataDazzle is a web application that allows users to upload CSV or Excel files, infer and convert data types, and display the processed data in a user-friendly table format.
-The application is built using Django REST Framework for the backend and React for the frontend.
+The application is built using Django REST Framework for the backend and React with Tailwind CSS for the frontend.

 DEMO: https://drive.google.com/file/d/17i47CEx6_c499ZrPcySs1RhLljKRDPu7/view?usp=sharing